aamisreyashi/python1/README.md

 python 01 programming

 Hello ,
 I am Sreyashi Das.
-This is
+This is first programming on github.